DevorahLenet/student-projects/README.md

 # student-projects
 # These are some of the projects I've done as a CS/IT student.
-They are written in Java or JS/HTML/CSS.
+# They are written in Java, Python, SQL, or JavaScript/HTML/CSS.